ROLE

 Assessing the Photo Challenge

-Selected the most usable images based on relevance and technical content.
+Selected images based on their relevance to key user questions and technical clarity

-Enhanced details to make the product recognizable and credible to potential clients.
+Enhanced key details to make the product more recognizable and trustworthy

 Challenge: